Hungary: From the 18th century to World War I (1699–1918)

 After the assassination of Archduke Franz Ferdinand in Sarajevo, Prime Minister István Tisza and his cabinet tried to avoid the outbreak and escalating of a war in Europe, but their diplomatic efforts were unsuccessful.
-Austria-Hungary drafted 9 million (fighting forces: 7.8 million) soldiers in World War I (over 4 million from the Kingdom of Hungary) on the side of Germany, Bulgaria, and Turkey.
+Austria-Hungary drafted over 4 million soldiers from the Kingdom of Hungary on the side of Germany, Bulgaria, and Turkey.
 The troops raised in the Kingdom of Hungary spent little time defending the actual territory of Hungary, with the exceptions of the Brusilov offensive in June 1916 and a few months later when the Romanian army made an attack into Transylvania, both of which were repelled.
 The Central Powers conquered Serbia.
 Romania declared war.
 The Central Powers conquered southern Romania and the Romanian capital Bucharest.
-In 1916 Emperor Joseph died, and the new monarch Charles IV sympathised with the pacifists.
+In 1916 Franz Joseph died, and the new monarch Charles IV sympathised with the pacifists.
 With great difficulty, the Central Powers stopped and repelled the attacks of the Russian Empire.

 The Eastern Front of the Allied (Entente) Powers completely collapsed.
 The Austro-Hungarian Empire then withdrew from all defeated countries.
-On the Italian front, the Austro-Hungarian army made no progress against Italy after January 1918.
 Despite great success on the Eastern Front, Germany suffered complete defeat on the Western Front.
-By 1918, the economic situation had deteriorated (strikes in factories were organised by leftist and pacifist movements) and uprisings in the army had become commonplace.
-In the capital cities, the Austrian and Hungarian leftist liberal movements (the maverick parties) and their leaders supported the separatism of ethnic minorities.
+By 1918, the economic situation had deteriorated (strikes in factories were organised by leftist and pacifist movements) and uprisings in the army had become common.
+In the capital cities, the Austrian and Hungarian leftist liberal movements and their leaders supported the separatism of ethnic minorities.
 Austria-Hungary signed a general armistice in Padua on 3 November 1918.
 In October 1918, Hungary's union with Austria was dissolved.